 On March 27, 2017, Héroux-Devtek informed the stakeholders of a development in regards to its business with USAF.
 Following a request for proposal from USAF, Héroux-Devtek jointly submitted a bid for a comprehensive Performance Based Logistics contract to provide total supply chain management for all landing gear parts requirements for the C-130, KC-135 and E-3 aircraft.
 The Corporation's joint bid has not been selected by USAF.
 The Corporation remains under contract with USAF for the provision of landing gear R&O services, as well as the manufacturing and delivery of certain aftermarket components for these aircraft.
-Héroux-Devtek anticipates that its business volume based on the terms of the current agreement will gradually phase out over the course of its fiscal year ending March 31, 2019.
-The Corporation also indicated that it would evaluate its available options under current procedures following the USAF decision.
+The business volume from this contract has gradually phased out over the course of the fiscal year ended March 31, 2019.